 This course introduces the fundamental elements of the Spanish language within a cultural context.
 Emphasis is placed on the development of basic listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with grammatical accuracy to spoken and written Spanish and demonstrate cultural awareness.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts for AA and AS only, can not be used to satisfy the Humanities requirement for AAS degrees.